turibe/pioneer_python_cli/README.md

 Tested on a pioneer SC-1222-K.

+Usage:

-Usage: find out your AVR's IP address.
+1. Find out your AVR's IP address.

-Edit the telnet.py file, set the variable HOST to it, and do "python telnet.py <host>".
+2. Edit the telnet.py file, set the variable HOST to it, and do "python3 telnet.py <host>".

 Some commands:
-up
+up   [volume up]
-down
+down [volume down]
-mode
+mode [cycle through stereo and surround audio modes]
+<input_name> [switch to given input]

 Use control-D to exit.